hashicorp/otto/website/source/docs/apps/java/deploy/aws.html.md

   * The EC2 instances are launched into the private subnet and can only be accessed for SSH via the bastion host.

--> **NOTE:** Support for public-facing Go services is coming shortly in a future version of Otto.
-For Otto 0.1, we focused more purely on developer experience.